sql-machine-learning/elasticdl/doc/parameter_server.md

 **Note**

-Allreduce failover and pserver failover will be discussed on other design docs.
+AllReduce failover and pserver failover will be discussed on other design docs.

-### Master
+## Master

-- responsible for creating/deleting/scheduling pserver and worker
+- Master is responsible for creating/deleting/scheduling pserver and worker
-- define parameter sharding strategy, and generate unique key for each parameter(or sharded parameter)
+- Master defines a parameter sharding strategy, and generate unique key for each parameter(or sharded parameter)
-- define the hash strategy from parameter key to pserver id
+- Master defines a hash strategy from parameter key to pserver id

 Workflow: